-In this tutorial, we learn how to interface a flame sensor with Arduino.
-How to detect fire/flames using a flame sensor.
+In this blog, we learn how to interface a flame sensor with Arduino, and How to detect fire/flames using a flame sensor.

 A flame sensor is a device used to detect a fire.
 It is the most sensitive that can easily detect a fire and activate a fire alarm.